by Brian Tomasik

 First written: 8 Apr.
 2015; last update: 29 Feb.
 2016

 This page collects some health guidelines that I find important enough to actively adhere to.
 I made it mainly as a reminder for myself, but perhaps others will also benefit.
+I haven't done quantitative cost-benefit calculations for most of these points because data are often hard to find.
+In many cases, just following a precautionary rule is less work than researching the topic in enough depth to calculate how important it is to actually follow the rule.

 This page omits many obvious points (e.g., wash your hands, get enough sleep, eat fruits and veggies) and so shouldn't be considered exhaustive.